 Macquarie’s ongoing commitment to workforce diversity ensures its business remains innovative, sustainable and continues to meet the evolving needs of its clients.

-In every one of our offices across 27 countries around the world, you’ll find individuals from varied backgrounds with different ways of thinking, different skills and different experiences.
+In every one of our offices across 31 markets around the world, you’ll find individuals from varied backgrounds with different ways of thinking, different skills and different experiences.
 At Macquarie we value the innovation and creativity that diversity of thought brings.

 Macquarie's range of experiences, skills and views are key strengths and critical to the wide range of services the Group delivers across the globe as well as understanding the communities in which we operate.